NFU Mutual: Policyholder Sentiment

 The situation has exposed NFU Mutual to criticism and caused it to express regret and concern.
 In a Chartered Institute of Insurance podcast at the beginning of the pandemic in May 2020, Nick Turner (at the time sales and agency director, and subsequently CEO) stated that the company would face challenges with its reputation and relationships from these matters:"Trust is important everywhere in insurance...
 If you haven't written a policy wording very precisely to protect the insurance company and bring clarity to the consumer, then that is where the problems lie..
 We [will] have to work to renew trust with certain customers [who may have been let down], it will be challenging this is going to run and run ... if [the issues around policies we have sold have put policyholders] into incredibly difficult positions or even administration, nothing is going to put a smile on [their] face."Turner accepted that policyholders not receiving business interruption payments could impact their welfare and mental health in this same podcast.
-This perspective was reiterated in commentary by chairman Jim McLaren in another podcast, who said:"And you mentioned mental health and it's a crucial area and one that's often overlooked other than by those who are suffering from real mental health challenges.
-And again, the Mutual recognises that."The significant resentment among policyholders regarding these repudiations of cover is evident through their direct testimonies.
-One affected policyholder articulated their frustration in 2020, stating:"They have quite happily taken the premiums for the last 15 years but the one time I need it I'm not going to get any help off them.
-It's disgusting that the insurance industry is allowed to do this.":This perspective is reinforced by another impacted policyholder who, commenting on their experience with NFU Mutual, noted:"In good faith, we paid our premiums to NFU Mutual for years to protect us... we reached for the comfort and the security of the longstanding relationship with NFU Mutual and it turned to total ash.In 2022, the Financial Reporting Council reviewed the accounting practices of NFU Mutual relating to there being no disclosure in the accounts about these matters, asking for:"further information about the insurer’s potential exposure to claims for business interruption (BI) due to the Covid-19 pandemic and its approach to accounting for, and the disclosure of, a related potential group action threatened against the company."The FRC stated NFU Mutual 'provided a satisfactory response' in 2021, with the NFU Mutual saying "the potential exposure regarding the nature and extent of the risk was not determined to be material."
+This perspective was reiterated in commentary by chairman Jim McLaren in another podcast, who said: "And you mentioned mental health and it's a crucial area and one that's often overlooked other than by those who are suffering from real mental health challenges.
+And again, the Mutual recognises that."

+The significant resentment among policyholders regarding these repudiations of cover is evident through their direct testimonies.
+One affected policyholder articulated their frustration in 2020, stating: "They have quite happily taken the premiums for the last 15 years but the one time I need it I'm not going to get any help off them.
+It's disgusting that the insurance industry is allowed to do this.":

+This perspective is reinforced by another impacted policyholder who, commenting on their experience with NFU Mutual, noted: "In good faith, we paid our premiums to NFU Mutual for years to protect us... we reached for the comfort and the security of the longstanding relationship with NFU Mutual and it turned to total ash.

+In 2022, the Financial Reporting Council reviewed the accounting practices of NFU Mutual, asking for: "further information about the insurer’s potential exposure to claims for business interruption (BI) due to the Covid-19 pandemic and its approach to accounting for, and the disclosure of, a related potential group action threatened against the company."

+The FRC stated NFU Mutual 'provided a satisfactory response' in 2021, with the NFU Mutual saying "the potential exposure regarding the nature and extent of the risk was not determined to be material."